FreshCoffe/wifi_dos/README.md

  A wifi dos script in python!

+> Requirements
-- Linux Only
+- Linux

 ## Steps how to run the WIFI_DOS script!

-- download the repository via | > git clone https://github.com/FreshCoffe/wifi_dos
+- download the repository via: `git clone https://github.com/FreshCoffe/wifi_dos`
 - or copy the script

 - cd into the folder wifi_dos
-- install the requirements | sudo pip3 install -r requirements.txt
+- install the requirements | `sudo pip3 install -r requirements.txt`
+- install aircrack-ng |`sudo apt install aircrack-ng`
 - run the script | sudo python3 dwifi.py

 ---